Discovery Program for Global Learners (GDP)

 What did you do before studying in Japan?

-1 Why did you chose to study in Japan?
+Why did you choose to study in Japan?

-4 Any message and/or advice to those who wish to study in Japan?
+Any encouraging message and/or advice to those who wish to study in Japan.